 Steve Berry is the New York Times and #1 internationally bestselling author of twenty-two novels, which include: The Last Kingdom, The Omega Factor, The Kaiser’s Web, The Warsaw Protocol, The Malta Exchange, The Bishop’s Pawn, The Lost Order, The 14th Colony, The Patriot Threat, The Lincoln Myth, The King’s Deception, The Columbus Affair, The Jefferson Key, The Emperor’s Tomb, The Paris Vendetta, The Charlemagne Pursuit, The Venetian Betrayal, The Alexandria Link, The Templar Legacy, The Third Secret, The Romanov Prophecy, and The Amber Room.
 Steve has also co-written a novel with Grant Blackwood, The 9th Man (a Luke Daniels Adventure), and four novellas with M. J. Rose: The End of Forever, The House of Long Ago, The Lake of Learning, and The Museum of Mysteries, all Cassiopeia Vitt tales.
-His books have been translated into 40 languages with over 21,000,000 copies in 51 countries.
+His books have been translated into 41 languages with over 25,000,000 copies in 52 countries.
 They consistently appear in the top echelon of The New York Times, USA Today, and Indie bestseller lists.
 Somewhere in the world, every thirty seconds, one of his novels is sold.

 CLICK for more detailed bio information in FAQ.